apify/apify-docs/sources/academy/tutorials/node_js/when_to_use_puppeteer_scraper.md

 ## Wrapping it up

 Many more techniques are available to Puppeteer Scraper that are either too complicated to replicate in Web Scraper or downright impossible to do.
-For basic scraping of simple websites Web Scraper is a great tool, because it goes right to the point and uses in-browser JavaScript which is well-known to millions of people, even non-developers.
+Web Scraper is a great tool for basic scraping, because it goes right to the point and uses in-browser JavaScript which is well-known to millions of people, even non-developers.

 Once you start hitting some roadblocks, you may find that Puppeteer Scraper is just what you need to overcome them.
 And if Puppeteer Scraper still doesn't cut it, there's still Apify SDK to rule them all.
 We hope you found this tutorial helpful and happy scraping.